GAUTAMNAVY/Hand_Gesture_recognition_using_SVM/README.md

 - Uses the extracted HOG features as input to a **trained Support Vector Machine (SVM) model** to classify the gesture.

 This model enables real-time hand gesture recognition for various applications.

+-Also make sure that you have installed all the libraries required to run the code some of the libraries are listed below:- OpenCv ,Matplotlib ,sklearn ,joblib